TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/8ChangelogAndNewstxt/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Look through the ChangeLog and the NEWS.txt file in your TYPO3 root folder.
-It is a good place to get an idea about new functions you might need or be interested in.
+They contain information about new functions you might need or be interested in.

-Especially pay attention to the lines starting with "!!!".
-They are important, because they are about changes that may affect the operation of some websites.
+Especially pay attention to lines starting with "!!!".
+They are especially important, because they are about changes that may affect the operation of some websites.